vdaas/vald/README.md

 <img src="./assets/image/svg/Vald Architecture Overview.svg" width="100%">
 </div>

+Please refer [here](./docs/user/architecture.md) for more details of the architecture overview in the future.

 ## Development

 Before your first commit to this repository, it is strongly recommended to run the commands below.